-With the notched portion on the shank of the bit facing toward the tool retainer, insert the bit into the tool holder as far as it will go.
-Then pull out and turn the tool retainer 180° to secure the bit.
-After installing, always make sure that the bit is securely held in place by trying to pull it out.
+Pivot the tool retainer front and slightly downward.
+With the notched portion of the bit facing the tool retainer shaft, insert the bit into the tool holder as far as it will go.
+Then pivot the tool retainer further downward toward the barrel to securely retain the bit.